renaudet/apaf/README.md

 * apaf_datatypes: defines User-designed datatypes that may be used in custom databases, forms...
 * apaf_fragments: defines the fragments of code used to assemble APAF applications
 * apaf_applications: defines APAF User-defined applications - published ones will appear on the Applications menu

+## Getting Started

+Once the server is started, the APAF frontend may be accessed using the default URL `http://localhost:<apaf-port>`

+You will have to login first using the `admin` user.
+The default password may be found in the `apaf.login`'s plugin.

+### Administering your APAF Server

+Once logged in as the `admin` user, the very first things to do are:

+* change the admin user's password by using the Help / Manage Profile menu
+* create some Users Groups using the Administration / Manage Groups menu
+* associate built-in Security Roles to these Groups
+* create some Users and associate them with those newly-created Groups

+**Notice** that the `admin` user is a full priviledges user the same way as a `root` user on an Unix Operating System.
+Hence it is a best practice to create a regular User for working session with APAF.

+## Built-in Security Roles

+The following built-in Security Roles are used by APAF to protect important features at server-level.
+A User must be associated to a required Security Role in order to be granted access to a protected API.

+* administrator: required role for all administrative tasks such as creating/updating/deleting a User, a Group or a custom Security Role
+* developer: required role for all development tasks such as creating/updating/deleting Code Fragments, APAF Applications or custom Datatypes